OwenHua666/CarND-Unscented-Kalman-Filter-Project/README.md

 ![alt text][image7]

 ## Discussion
 The RMSE of px, py, vx, and vy are all under the errorbounds [.09, .10, .40, .30].
 The NIS plots shows both Laser and Radar predictions have resaonable covariance matrix (uncertainty).
+If one of the sensor is switched off, the error rate (rmse) for all the metrics increased.
+This is because of the less frequent measurement and lack of informaton gained from the switched-off sensor.